stadiamaps/ferrostar/guide/src/android-getting-started.md

 ```kotlin
 private val locationProvider = SimulatedLocationProvider()
 ```

+Alternatively, you can use the `FusedLocationProvider` if your app uses Google Play Services.
+To make use of it, you will need to include the optional `implementation "com.stadiamaps.ferrostar:google-play-services:${ferrostarVersion}"`.

 Later, most likely somewhere in your activity creation code or similar, set a location to your desired simulation start point.